November Odometer Contents

 Host: Cheryle Derman

 Please join us for the annual ZCCC holiday party.
-It will be a pot-luck.
+It will be a pot-luck style.
 Soft drinks will be provided.
 Please plan on bringing any one of the following: appetizer/salad, main dish, side dish or dessert.
 We will be having a white elephant exchange again this year.
 The price per gift exchange is a maximum of $25.00 per player.
-The details will be explained at the meeting.
-Please sign up at the November or December meeting or RSVP to Cheryle by December 12, 2018 via email.
+The details will be explained at the general meeting and at the party.
+Please sign up at the November or December meetings or RSVP to Cheryle by December 6, 2019 via email.
 If you have a favorite “adult beverage” you would like to drink, you may bring that as well.

 Membership News & Club Info

-November: Steve Kottmeier, Andy Mortenson, Vincent Nicoletti, Stephen Robertson
+Nov: Steve Kottmeier, Keith & Lorena Lucas, Andy Mortenson, Vincent Nicoletti, Stephen Robertson

 Welcome to New Members: